-You can link your LinkedIn profile on your resume to tell recruiters that there is more professional information about you online.
+You can link your LinkedIn profile to your resume to tell recruiters that there is more professional information about you online.

 Here are a few tips for building a successful LinkedIn profile.

 First, you should have an up-to-date and professional-looking photo.
 You don’t need to spend much money on a professional headshot.
-You can simply have a friend or family member take a few photos of you wearing something professional.
+You can have a friend or family member take a few pictures of you wearing something professional.
 This will ensure you capture a recruiter’s attention.

 Second, you should always list your full name.
-LinkedIn is a professional networking site, so you should refrain from using nicknames.
+LinkedIn is a professional networking site, so you should avoid using nicknames.